 Increase your intake of green leafy vegetables to 3–6 cups a day by adding them to curries and stews, blitzing them into smoothies or baking them into chips.
 If possible, choose organic fresh vegetables, frozen vegetables are a healthy alternative, but avoid canned vegetables as they often contain added sodium.

 Mother Nature created bananas to be a handy, healthy snack.
 Like other foods that lower blood pressure quickly, such as leafy greens, they are rich in blood-pressure-friendly potassium.
 This can help your body dispose of sodium, which can cause hypertension.

 Other sources of potassium include avocado, melon, halibut, mushrooms, sweet potatoes, tomatoes, tuna, and beans.
 These provide sweet snacks that in moderation, won’t spike your blood sugar as much as processed sugary snacks.

-According to the American Heart Association, the recommended daily amount of potassium is 4,700 milligrams a day.
+According to the American Heart Association, the recommended amount of potassium is 4,700 milligrams a day.
 People with kidney conditions should consult with their doctor before increasing their potassium intake.

 Blueberries, may be tiny, but this superfood packs a mighty punch as one of the best blood pressure-busting foods.

-Blueberries, and their cousins, raspberries and strawberries, contain anthocyanins within their rich blue and red pigment.
+Blueberries, and their cousins, raspberries, and strawberries, contain anthocyanin within their rich blue and red pigment.
 This is a type of flavonoid — a natural antioxidant compound that may reduce blood pressure.
 Scientists also say that berries have vasodilatory properties.
 That means they help widen the arteries to make the blood flow more easily.

-In a large study of more than 34,000 people with hypertension, the subjects who had the highest intake of anthocyanins from berries had an 8 percent decrease in risk for hypertension.
+In a large study of more than 34,000 people with hypertension, the subjects who had the highest intake of anthocyanin from berries had an 8 percent decrease of risk for hypertension.

 Try incorporating 2–3 cups of fresh or frozen berries into your daily diet by sprinkling them on high-fiber cereal or oatmeal for breakfast, or blending them into a smoothie with a banana for added potassium.

 This flavorful vegetable is high in nitric oxide, which may help lower blood pressure by helping to open your arteries.